Online Adult Autism Assessments in Dublin and Across Ireland

 ‘I don’t fit “stereotypes” of Autism, so I’m not sure if an assessment is even appropriate.’

 Many Autistic adults are missed earlier in life and for some, few differences (if any) may have been observable during early development.
 This is especially common for people who mask, women, members of the LGBTQ+ community, and those whose difficulties were primarily explained by other mental health diagnoses such as anxiety, depression, personality disorders, and trauma.
 Over time, many Autistic adults experience that these prior diagnoses and treatments have not fully encapsulated their lived experiences or provided the type of help that was required at the time.
 Importantly, no “cookie-cutter” experience of Autism exists.
 Autistic experiences can be unique and individual.
-At the Neurodiversity practice we offer an assessment process that takes your own unique experience and context into account during your identification journey.
+At The Neurodiversity Practice, we offer an assessment process that takes your own unique experience and context into account during your identification journey.

 ‘I need something I can actually use afterwards.’